8ctavio/vergil/apps/docs/src/components/form/calendar.md

 </Demo>

 :::tip NOTE
-The `time-format` prop does not affect how
+The `time-format` prop does not affect the model-value's date representation when the `string` modifier is used.
 :::

 ### Time controls <Badge><pre>hours: TimeControls</pre></Badge> <Badge><pre>minutes: TimeControls</pre></Badge>